Jump to Questions On:

 Do I have to have a Saudi license to work?

 You must keep your American or Canadian (or other) license active and current while you are working in Saudi Arabia, and have it with you.
 Nurses, doctors, and allied health professionals also must obtain a Saudi Commission for Health Specialties license.
-An exam is not necessary for Western-trained staff, but you will have to provide certain documents.
+An exam is required.

 Do I need to have a visa to go to Saudi Arabia?